SoftwareTechnologyMQ/SoftwareTechnologyMQ.github.io/recursive_data_structures_1.md

 ### Task 6

 For the class [Node](./Node.java), the following code attempts to store the number of nodes in the chain into a variable `size`.
-However, it has a a bug.
+However, it has a bug.
 Briefly explain what is the problem with the code, and correct it.

 ```java
 Node a = new Node(20, null);